 How BTM works

 At its core, LeanIX BTM is powered by a business-centric data model with two new LeanIX Fact Sheet types: Objective and Transformation Item.
-Objective Fact Sheets allow for high-level definition and progress tracking of transformation initiatives and can be linked to Business Capabilities.
+Objective Fact Sheets allow for the high-level definition and progress tracking of transformation initiatives and can be linked to Business Capabilities.
 Transformation Item Fact Sheets, on the other hand, are used to plot detailed actions for achieving an Objective and as a way to model changes upon every other Fact Sheet in the wider LeanIX data model.

 Here are some common examples of objectives and transformations to put BTM’s data model into perspective:

 In situations like the above, business and IT teams can use BTM to accelerate four stages of the transformation process: